-- What are your current challenges? - What work issues are currently on your mind? - What is keeping you awake at night? - What do you fear most?
+- What are your current challenges? - What work issues are currently on your mind? - What do you fear most?
 (How do those fears affect your behaviour?) - What does success mean for you? - In 6 months' time how would I like to be behaving differently at work? - If this mentoring programme was successful, how would you know?
-What would others be saying?